Aid Adjustments due to Special Circumstances

 Cuesta financial aid specialists are also able to adjust your cost of attendance if your situation warrants it.
 This ability is helpful when students have financial aid that exceeds their cost of attendance.
 The appeal process is the same with EFC adjustment: request an EFC adjustment appeal on http://cuesta.verifymyfafsa.com.
 Be sure to provide a good explanation of your situation as well as documentation of your additional expenses.

-Note that we can add your child and dependent care expenses to your cost of attendance if you provide adequate documentation to allow the Financial Aid Office to determine your expected expenses for the aid year in question.
+Note: that we can add your child and dependent care expenses to your cost of attendance if you provide adequate documentation to allow the Financial Aid Office to determine your expected expenses for the aid year in question.
 Again, this is only beneficial if you have no unmet need left and want to make space for an additional amount of financial aid that you have been award (e.g. your student loan was reduced to keep your total financial assistance under your cost of attendance).

 All appeals involving professional judgment (EFC adjustments, CoA adjustments, and dependency overrides) must be submitted by the last day of the academic year.
 Be aware that rules on late disbursement may prevent you from obtaining funds if you wait too long to submit your appeal.
-Since only certain administrators are capable of exercising professional judgment, it may take your appeal one to two weeks to come up for review.